unitedstates/contact-congress/README.md

 ### Contributing

-**Due to the large quantity of House representatives, we need all the help we can get to complete this dataset.**

-**Please visit our [contribution guide](http://theunitedstates.io/contact-congress/) for a full description, but in brief:**
+**Due to the large quantity of House representatives, we need all the help we can get to complete this dataset.
+Please visit our [contribution guide](http://theunitedstates.io/contact-congress/) for a full description of how to contribute, but in brief:**

 1. [Reply to an open ticket](https://github.com/unitedstates/congress-contact/issues?labels=MoC&page=1&state=open) stating that you are currently working on a congress member's form.
 2. [Use the bookmarklet](http://theunitedstates.io/contact-congress/) to generate a new YAML file.